True (Spandau Ballet song): Background and writing

-He wanted to write a blue-eyed soul version of what Gaye and Green performed, something "with that kind of vulnerability and atmosphere of uncertainty", with music like Green's "Let's Stay Together" and lyrics from his own experience, particularly with regard to his feelings for Grogan.
+Kemp wanted to write a blue-eyed soul version of what Gaye and Green performed, something "with that kind of vulnerability and atmosphere of uncertainty", with music like Green's "Let's Stay Together" and lyrics from his own experience, particularly with regard to his feelings for Grogan.
 Kemp began the music for what became "True" in mid-1982 after watching the 1970 Beatles documentary Let It Be on television; afterwards the song "Dig a Pony" stuck in his head.
 In a 2017 interview with The Wall Street Journal, he described how the song opens: "John Lennon sings 'I, hi-hi, hi-hi, I dig a pony.'
 I loved how he took that one word—'I'—and turned it into a snaking melody."
 Kemp took to his Eko acoustic guitar that evening wanting to avoid the dance rhythms he was used to writing and instead structured a melody around the word "I" the way Lennon had.
 He reworked the opening line from Green's hit, "I'm, I'm so in love with you", as "Ah ha-hah hahh-hi / I know this / much is / true-oo."

 "'True' is about how difficult it is to be honest when you're trying to write a love song to someone", Kemp later admitted.
 "Hence: 'Why do I find it hard to write the next line?'"
 In his 2009 autobiography I Know This Much: From Soho to Spandau, he explained that even conveying his feelings in lyrics he "felt inhibited, shy even, so I started to write about that very thing: the fear of revealing oneself, of saying in song what was true."
 Of the infatuation that he was uncomfortable confessing, he later told The Daily Telegraph, "I didn't want to write it down—because there's nothing more embarrassing."

-After reworking Green's opening line, he decided the song would not focus so much upon what he knew was true regarding the subject as it would on the issue of how much of the truth he was going to tell.
+After reworking Green's opening line, Kemp decided the song would not focus so much upon what he knew was true regarding the subject as it would on the issue of how much of the truth he was going to tell.
 He wanted to use the song as a way to tell Grogan how he felt by choosing phrases no one else would understand and looked through the copy of Lolita she had given him.
 He found the underlined phrases "pill on my tongue" and "seaside limbs", the latter of which he modified for the lyric "Take your seaside arms and write the next line / Oh, I want the truth to be known."
 Parsing the other selection, he thought, "'A pill dissolves, doesn't it?
 And the pill was trying to dissolve the nerves that I have, because I'm nervous when I'm with you or thinking about you'".
 He wrote the lyric "With a thrill in my head and a pill on my tongue / Dissolve the nerves that have just begun."
 After he had finished writing the song, he felt it was more about the process of creating something "with a blue-eyed soul feel" than it was about Grogan.